denyspoltorak/metapatterns-website/metapatterns/content/part-2--basic-metapatterns/_index.md

 +++
 weight = 3
 title = "Part 2.
-Basic Metapatterns"
+Basic metapatterns"
 description = Basic architectures include: Monolith, Shards, Layers, Services, and Pipeline.
 They are building blocks for more complex designs. bookCollapseSection = true
 +++

 # Part 2\.
-Basic Metapatterns
+Basic metapatterns

 Basic metapatterns are both common stand\-alone architectures and building blocks for more complex systems\.
 They include the single\-component *Monolithic* architecture and the results of its division along each of the [coordinate axes]({{< relref "../introduction/metapatterns.md#the-system-of-coordinates" >}}), namely *abstractness*, *subdomain*, and *sharding*: